doug-moen/openscad2/rfc/Definitions_And_Scoping.md

 is outside of all other scopes.
 In the new implementation,
-bindings imported into a block by `use` are searched *before* the parent scope is searched.
+bindings imported into a block by `use` are searched after the bindings created by definitions and `include`, but *before* the parent scope is searched.

 <!--
 In the new implementation, `use <F>` adds bindings